Learn something new every day More Info... by email

 It is clear that there is a wide range of acceptable hCG levels in early pregnancy, which is why the real indicator of viability is typically whether the levels double as they should.
 No matter what the starting number is, it should double every two to three days, though some pregnancies increase levels at a slightly slower or faster rate for no particular reason.
 To find out whether levels are steadily increasing, a woman usually must go to the doctor to have her blood tested, and then return two to three days later to test it again.

-Having hCG levels in early pregnancy that do not increase, but instead start decreasing, usually indicates a miscarriage.
+Having decreasing hCG levels in early pregnancy usually indicates a miscarriage.
 On the other hand, levels that increase at an extremely fast rate could indicate a molar pregnancy, which is when either a placenta forms without a fetus, or a fetus forms incorrectly and does not survive long inside the womb.
 Women who have hCG levels in early pregnancy that start low and increase very slowly may be experiencing an ectopic pregnancy, which is when the fetus implants outside of the womb, and cannot properly grow.
 This type of pregnancy usually ends on its own, or needs to be ended medically in order to prevent harm to the mother, such as internal bleeding.
 Clearly, keeping up with hCG levels, especially prior to six weeks, can tell a lot about how a pregnancy will likely progress.